rahuljainsv/Fruit-Frenzy-Python-Slot-Machine/README.md

 - Simulated slot machine spins with random results.
 - Calculates and displays winnings for each spin.

 Feel the excitement of Little Slots of Fun Casino right from your terminal!
-Play and see if you can strike it rich with "Fruit Frenzy."
+Play and see if you can strike it rich with "Fruit Frenzy".
 Enjoy the game!